 Results from these experiments offered some insights about how playing hard to get works.
 Specifically:

-Individuals who acted engaged and interested on the date (easy to get) were seen as more positive and likeable.
+Individuals who acted engaged and interested on the date (easy to get) were seen as more positive and likable.
 Individuals who were detached and non-engaging (hard to get), however, sparked more interest and desire.
-Thus, the strategy that made the person more likeable was not the same as the strategy that got them picked for a date or relationship.
+Thus, the strategy that made the person more likable was not the same as the strategy that got them picked for a date or relationship.

 Participants who were already committed to the interaction (those who had chosen the date) found the hard-to-get date more desirable.
 In contrast, participants who were not committed (paired at random) found the easy-to-get date more desirable.
 Playing hard to get magnified the desire and interest that was already present—but it was not able to create it from nothing.